DistributedObjectProtocol/protocol/README.md

 # Distributed Object Protocol specification

-This protocol is designed to distribute and mutate [JSON](https://en.wikipedia.org/wiki/JSON) between [nodes](<https://en.wikipedia.org/wiki/Node_(networking)>) using [patches](https://tools.ietf.org/html/rfc7386) that are sended via [Remote Procedure Calls (RPC)](https://en.wikipedia.org/wiki/Remote_procedure_call).
+This protocol is designed to distribute and mutate [JSON](https://en.wikipedia.org/wiki/JSON) between [nodes](<https://en.wikipedia.org/wiki/Node_(networking)>) using [patches](https://tools.ietf.org/html/rfc7386) that are sent via [Remote Procedure Calls (RPC)](https://en.wikipedia.org/wiki/Remote_procedure_call).

 The protocol is a combination of two parts.
 The RPC specification and the patch format with its processing rules.
-Both definitions can be inmplemented independently. usinging in conjuntion makes a powerful tool to manage the state of your App or system.
+Both definitions can be implemented independently.
+Using it in conjunction makes a powerful tool to manage the state of your App or system.

 > It is important to point that DOP does not handle data sync or conflict resolutions.
 It is not a CRDT or OT protocol.